BianMark/Configurable-2D-Systolic-Array/README.md

-# 2D-Weight-Stationary-Systolic-Array
+# CNNs on Multi-Core 2D Systolic Array with Pruning and Huffman Coding
-This is the repository for the Final Project of ECE284 (UCSD FA24), which reliaizes a 8*8 Configurable 2D Systolic Array.
+This is the repository for the Final Project of ECE284 (UCSD FA24), which reliaizes a 8*8 Configurable 2D Systolic Array with Hardware Pruning and Huffman Coding.

 ## Input data format
 For **Output Stationary** mode, the input data format: